andrewhughes101/grub/README.md

 - `cd $HOME/tools`
 - `git clone git@github.com:MikeFultonDev/grub.git`

+## Running grub from the command-line

+- After installation, you can run the GRUB client:
+  - by adding the GRUB `bin` directory to your PATH and then issuing: `grub_client <parameters>`
+  - by running `grub_client` directly, e.g. `<grub-directory>/grub_client <parameters>`
+- This will perform the following steps:
+  - use *git* to synchronize the files to the server
+  - run the remote build process on the server
+  - transfer the output and errors to temporary files on your desktop

+## Running grub from VSCode

+- After installation
+  - Open a file from the repository you want to build in VSCode
+  - On a Mac, `Cmd-Shift-B` will launch the build and you can see the results in the terminal.
+  - On completion, you can hover over the output file name or the error file name, `Cmd-Left-Click` and the file will be shown in your editor.

 ## ssh host specification

 GRUB uses an ssh Host specification to describe the userid and server to connect to.
 GRUB requires that the ssh `Host` specification includes at least a `HostName` and `User` specification, defined in your `.ssh/config` file in your `$HOME` directory.
 For example, if you wanted to create a host called `fultonm_zos`, where your userid is `fultonm`, and your server is `zos.ibm.com`, then you would have a section in your `.ssh/config` file as follows: